StenioVilar/Feedreader-Udacity/README.md

 Objective: Learn how to test JavaScript with Jasmine Framework

-Open index.html to see all tests working.
+Open index.html or access: https://steniovilar.github.io/Feedreader-Udacity/ to see all tests working.

 Stenio Ramalho Vilar